What Is A Redress Number For Travel? Is It Needed & How To Get One?

 Although both a Redress Number and a Known Traveler Number (KTN) are travel identification numbers provided by the Department of Homeland Security (DHS), they have separate purposes and cannot be used interchangeably.

-As discussed earlier, a Redress Number is intended to address security-related issues for travelers who have faced difficulties during screening at transportation hubs.
-It aims to prevent misidentifications and streamline the watchlist matching process, making travel smoother for those who have encountered previous security challenges.
+A Redress Number is designed to help travelers who have experienced difficulties during security screenings at transportation hubs.
+Its purpose is to reduce misidentifications and simplify the watchlist matching process, making travel easier for those who have faced security challenges in the past.

 Conversely, a Known Traveler Number is linked to trusted traveler programs like TSA PreCheck, NEXUS, Global Entry, and SENTRI.
 Travelers approved for these programs can access expedited security lines, allowing them to bypass certain screening procedures and enjoy a quicker journey through airports and border crossings.
 The Known Traveler Number is specifically used to identify travelers who are part of these trusted traveler programs.